syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ## Bridging

-Line bridging creates a bridge for lines to smartly cross over the other lines, at points of intersection.
+Line bridging creates a bridge for lines to smartly cross over the other lines at points of intersection.
 By default, [BridgeDirection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_BridgeDirection) is set to `Top`.
-Depending upon the direction given bridging direction appears.
+Depending on the given direction, the bridging direction appears.
 Bridging can be enabled/disabled either with the `Connector.Constraints` or `Diagram.Constraints`.

 The following code example illustrates how to enable line bridging.